tiernano/www.geekphotographer.com/_drafts/_posts/adobe-announce-lightroom-cc-classic-lightroom-cc.md

 I mentioned above about storage and how much you get with the plan.
 Well, this is important for both CC and Classic.
 Both, like the existing Lightroom CC 2015 and Lightroom Mobile, sync with the cloud.
 But while CC 2015 syncs a Smart Preview (from what i can gather, its a DNG type file) new CC syncs the entire RAW image.
 Depending on the app you are editing on you may still use the DNG (probably phones and smaller tables) but if you are on a larger device (might be a setting somewhere) you get the full RAW from your camera.
 Essentially, plug your memory card into your PC, open CC, download images, they get uploaded to the Cloud.
 You can then edit on your PC, your Phone, your tablet, or anywhere!

+Now, CC will allow you to sync the full RAW image, but Classic only does the smart preview images.
+Classic will, however, download the full RAWs.... weather classic will get an update to allow it to upload full is unknown.

+So, there you have it.
+There was an update to Photoshop too... full disclosure: I have it installed on my machine (not the new one, current version) but i have no idea how to use it, so i dont... the links below include some details on the Photoshop update.

 <iframe width="100%" height="auto" src="https://www.youtube.com/embed/eDhzGtwNCGg" frameborder="0" allowfullscreen="" async="" preload=""></iframe>

+[Bye Bye Lightroom, Hello Lightroom CC and Faster Lightroom Classic [PetaPixel]](https://petapixel.com/2017/10/18/bye-bye-lightroom-hello-lightroom-cc-faster-lightroom-classic/)